The Backyard Universe

 In order of decreasing altitude:

-- There are many thousands of satellites orbiting the Earth and the brighter ones are often seen as rapidly moving "stars".
+- There are thousands of satellites orbiting the Earth and the brighter ones are often seen as rapidly moving "stars".
 Especially during the summer months, when the sun is still shining at satellite altitudes and we're in darkness on the ground.

 - Meteors.
 Space junk re-entries.
 And the Aurora Australis.

 More rarely, the Flying Doctor on a Mt Gambier <-> Adelaide flight.
 Or the medical helicopter doing a rescue in the local area.